 Principal, USC Brío College Prep

-As a child of hard-working Korean immigrant parents who raised her to have the spirit of brio- a determined attitude and relentless pursuit of aspirations.
-She was the first in her family to go off to college.
-After finishing her degree in mathematics at Azusa Pacific University, she joined Teach For America- Chicago.
-She continued teaching high school math at CICS Northtown Academy.
-After a few years, she continued teaching math at UIC College Prep, where she led her sophomores to achieve the highest ACT-aligned PLAN scores in the Noble Network of Charter Schools.
-While working in college persistence as a College and Alumni Counselor, Jeanie developed a strong passion to help high school students succeed through college and beyond.
-She then joined the School Leadership Program at the Harvard Graduate School of Education.
-She served as a principal intern for Cambridge Street Upper School before becoming a founding principal for USC Brío College Prep, which serves a community of predominantly recent immigrant families and first-generation college attending students.
-When Jeanie is not at work, she enjoys eating clean, jogging, and salsa dancing- but really, dancing of any sort.
+Jeanie Cho is a child of hard-working Korean immigrant parents who raised her to have the spirit of brio- a determined attitude and relentless pursuit of aspirations.
+She was the first in her family to go off to college, traveling from Chicago to California to study mathematics at Azusa Pacific University.
+She then returned home and joined Teach For America- Chicago, where she taught high school math at CICS Northtown Academy.
+After a few years, she continued teaching math at UIC College Prep, where she led her sophomores to achieve the highest ACT-aligned math scores in the Noble Network of Charter Schools.
+Jeanie then transitioned into college persistence work as the College and Alumni Counselor, where she developed a strong passion for seeing her students through college completion.
+Jeanie joined the School Leadership Program at the Harvard Graduate School of Education and served as a principal intern for Cambridge Street Upper School.
+Now, Jeanie is the founding principal for USC Brío College Prep, which serves a community of predominantly recent immigrant families and first-generation college attending students.
+When Jeanie is not working, she recharges through jogs, yoga, podcasts, or salsa dancing.

 Principal, USC East College Prep